-On June 23rd, Shop Floor Automations got to attend an amazing open house.
-Workshops for Warriors prides itself on helping those soldiers who come home wounded, who can have anxieties about re-joining the workforce due to physical limitations and PTSD.
+In June of 2016, Shop Floor Automations got to attend an amazing open house.
+WFW prides itself on assisting soldiers who come home – especially those wounded, with physical limitations or with PTSD.

-The event drew a sizable crowd who met in the main office, which was a large, sunny room with communal desks and awards scattered throughout.
-Hernán Luis y Prado, the founder of the program, was all smiles as he shook everyone’s hand and led them on a tour of the facilities outside.
+The event drew a sizable crowd who met in the main office.
+Hernán Luis y Prado, the founder of the program, was all smiles upon meeting everyone for a facility tour.

 “It’s great to love our veterans,” Hernán said during the tour.
 “But love alone doesn’t get our vets these jobs.”